vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * In this scenario the below term came in to action.

 ### Pod Disruption Budget:
+* PDBs ensure that a minimum number of replicas are available at all times, which helps maintain the high availability of critical workloads during node maintenance or failures.
+* What this above lines says means when voluntry/involuntry disruption happen, means for an example cluster administrator deletes VM (instance) by mistake or a hardware failure of the physical machine backing the node or cloud provider or hypervisor failure makes VM disappear, in this all the cases PDB will maintain the desired state of replicase to workload the application, and ensure minimum availability for replicas in the case of disruptions
+* [Refer Here](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) for PDB official docs
+* [Refer Here](https://medium.com/geekculture/kubernetes-pod-disruption-budgets-pdb-b74f3dade6c1) for PDB other author

 * [Refer Here](https://github.com/codesquareZone/KubernetesZone/commit/6d26ddf06fa59ecd79ae592d1fe109c1a8b907ca?diff=split) to configure 80% minimum availability for replicas in the case of disruptions(PDB)
 ![PReview](./Images/k8s249.png)